Getting Started with Social Media - A Guide and Resource List

 • Answer questions in the networks that you discovered above.
 Whether it be a Facebook group or on Twitter, a discussion forum or a mailing list, be helpful to others and that will build your presence

 • Respond when you’re mentioned on any online medium.
-Earlier I mentioned how to monitor the web for mentions of you or your company.
-Whenever possible, jump in on that conversation to either express gratitude or respond candidly
+Earlier I mentioned how to monitor the web for mentions of you or your company (this link).
+Whenever possible, jump in on that conversation to either express your gratitude or respond candidly

 Think of this period as your chance to really find your online voice and build relationships.
-When you really jump in and create your material, you’ll have something unique to share and people to listen.
+When you later create your own material, you’ll have something unique to share and people to listen.
 Trust me: the hours you spend perfecting a post will be much more worthwhile when you’ve got people who are interested and paying attention.

 Step 3.
 Create, Share, And Build Your Presence